Treating Skin Cancer on the Face: 4 Tips for Patients

 If you think you may have solar urticaria, talk to your dermatologist about treatments that can help manage it.

-Written by: Timothy Gower, an award-winning journalist who writes about medicine and health.
+Written by Timothy Gower, an award-winning journalist who writes about medicine and health.
 His work has appeared in more than two dozen national magazines.

 What Is Monkeypox and How Do You Get It?

-Medically reviewed by: Ted Schiff, MD
+Medical review by Ted Schiff, MD

 Even as the COVID-19 pandemic drags on, experts are tracking a new viral outbreak: monkeypox.
 The two viruses have little in common.
 One important difference: Monkeypox is not new, and according to the Centers for Disease and Prevention (CDC), an existing smallpox vaccine may be at least 85% effective against it.